Last updated on December 31st, 2022 at 12:08 pm

 In fact, I advise against it.

 If you work out any longer than an hour then you’ll actually start slowing down the release of your muscle-building hormones.

 And at the same time you’ll activate the hormone that literally eats away at muscle.

 In fact, the perfect workout will typically fall somewhere between 30-45 minutes.

-But this is ample time if you’re just focusing on the Big 3 and looking to lift as heavy as possible.
+This is ample time if you’re just focusing on the main compound movements and lift as heavy as possible.

 Hi, I’m Partha, the founder of My Bodyweight Exercises.
 I’m someone who’s been passionate about exercise and nutrition for more years than I care to remember.
 I’ve studied, researched, and honed my skills for a number of decades now.
 So, I’ve created this website to hopefully share my knowledge with you.
 Whether your goal is to lose weight, burn fat, get fitter, or build muscle and strength, I’ve got you covered.